-FY 2020 Planned Performance
+FY 2022 Planned Performance

 Economic research remains one of the office's core statutory missions.
 Not only does it provide valuable information to Advocacy's many stakeholders, but it also plays a significant role in the office's other missions, including regulatory advocacy in particular.
 Regulatory flexibility analyses and policy decisions often hinge on how many firms suffer what consequences from a given proposal or policy.
 Advocacy's economic research also drives many of the outreach efforts that the office conducts to serve its customers.
 These include publications, symposia and other meetings, regional advocate activities, data requests from other agencies, and congressional inquiries.
+Advocacy expects its economists to respond to an increasing number of data inquiries related to the COVID pandemic and other issues on the latest small business statistics and assessments of small business impacts by geographic area, owner demographic, and industry.
+Advocacy economists will continue to serve as a key resource for congressional staff, SBA offices and resource partners, other federal agencies, the media, and trade associations in understanding the latest small business data sources available to provide policymaking insight.